ronin-rb/ronin-rb.github.io/blog/_posts/2013-01-09-rails-pocs.md

 It all started when [Phenoelit] discovered a vulnerability in how authentication plugins (such as AuthLogic) pass parameters to `find_by_*` methods.
 [CVE-2012-5664] was then posted, stirring Twitter into a frenzy.
-However, the vulnerability was not that exploitable, as detailed on the [Phusion Corporate Blog].
+However, the possibility of exploitation was limited, as detailed on the [Phusion Corporate Blog].
 Thus the hunt began.

 ## Intro to params in Rails